-Scammers will often send emails from Amazon saying that you have won a prize, expired payment details or need to update your account information.
-These Amazon scam emails intended to dupe you into believing that you need to contact them back.
-Whenever you receive an email from Amazon claiming this, it’s best to disregard it and report the incident to the company directly.
+Scammers will often send emails from Amazon saying that you have won a prize, expired payment details, or need to update your account information.
+These scam emails intended to dupe you into believing that you need to contact them back.
+Whenever you receive an email claiming this, it’s best to disregard it and report the incident to the company directly.

 “act now” or

 Look at the sender’s address of any Amazon fraud emails to determine if the message is legitimate.
 They may look similar to genuine, if crooks are doing their best, but they still cannot use original addresses.
-It is better to check the past messages from Amazon or review their site to see the real emails they use.
+It is better to check past messages from the company or review their site to see the real emails they use.

-You’re not alone if you’ve received a fake Amazon phishing email.
+You’re not alone if you’ve received a phishing email.
 Reporting Internet scams helps businesses prevent future attacks on you and others.
 While figuring out how to report cybercrime can be confusing, Amazon makes it easy.
-To report a phishing email to Amazon, go to Amazon customer service page and follow the on-site instructions.
+To report a phishing email to the company, go to the customer service page and follow the on-site instructions.

 How to protect yourself from Amazon scam emails